What is the number one reason cited for divorce?

-Bob writes the checks or pays the bills online and I balance the checkbook so that we have built in mutual accountability.
+Bob writes the checks or pays the bills online and I balance the checkbook so that we have built-in mutual accountability.

 No matter what your financial situation, you can learn to go from fighting about finances to finding the freedom your family deserves.

-All it takes is willingness to give ground on both sides and you’ll soon find yourself as part of a cohesive, winning team!
+All it takes is a willingness to give ground on both sides and you’ll soon find yourself as part of a cohesive, winning team!